 Chapter Contest Deadline December 10.

 All 5th-8th grade students in a public, private, or parochial school, or those who are in registered home school programs are eligible.
 If you have an interested student, please contact a local DAR Chapter to get more specific resources.
 One essay at each grade level will be selected as the chapter winner and forwarded to the state competition.
+Deadline to Chapter - November 1

 The DAR Youth Leadership Medal may be awarded to a boy or girl in grades 5 through 11.
 (One medal per grade per school.)
 The medal may also be awarded to youth service and patriotic organizations, or members, who fulfill the qualities of honor, service, courage, leadership, and patriotism, such as scouts, police cadets, and other community service organization.
+Deadline to Chapter - November 1

 Established in 2021, this high school-level essay contest focuses on the men and women, both famous and unknown, who contributed and supported the American Revolution.

 The contest is open to students in grades 9th -12th in public, private, or parochial schools, or those who are in registered home school programs.
 Contact Old 96 District Chapter For More Information.
+Deadline to Chapter - November 1

 12th Grade: The DAR Good Citizens Award and Scholarship Contest is intended to encourage and reward the qualities of good citizenship.
 This award recognizes and rewards individuals who possess good citizenship qualities of dependability, service, leadership and patriotism in their homes, schools and communities.
 These students are selected by their teachers and peers because they demonstrate these qualities to an outstanding degree.